mfornace/lilwil/README.md

 #### Python function

-Or sometimes, you might want to make a type-erased handler to Python.
+Or sometimes, you might want to make a type-erased function in Python (this should generally only use primitive types).

 ```python
 lib.add_test('times-two', lambda i: i * 2)